 However, the above method is commonly taken under ordinary pressure.
 It is slow and time-consuming.
-When prepare, separate or purify the organic compounds which are photosensitive and oxy sensitive in large doses, rapid elution is extremely necessary.
+When preparing, separating, or purifying organic compounds that are photosensitive and oxy-sensitive in large doses, rapid elution is extremely necessary.
 Here we will talk about barometric flash column chromatography.

 During the process of barometric flash column chromatography, exert pressure on the eluting agent in the column by filling the air.
 So that the eluting agent will flow faster and the operation time will be shortened.

 Barometric Flash Column is a chromatography technology commonly used for the separation and purification of organic compounds.
 It is a variation of flash column chromatography characterized by the application of gas pressure to drive solvents and mixtures through the column during separation.